13 Sep 2019

 "Design Automation" Tree

-The second tree in the Forge sidebar panel is called Design Automation, and it gives you access to Design Automation v3 app bundles and activities, both your own and those shared with everyone.
+Another tree in the APS sidebar panel is called Design Automation, and it gives you access to Design Automation v3 app bundles and activities, both your own and those shared with everyone.
 As with the data & derivatives, all the relevant operations are available either by right-clicking individual tree nodes, or by typing in command names in the command palette.
-Note that the command palette supports "fuzzy search" which means that you can type in "upd bun" and the palette will narrow down the list of available commands to "Forge Design Automation: Update App Bundle" and "Forge Design Automation: Update App Bundle Alias".
+Note that the command palette supports "fuzzy search" which means that you can type in "upd bun" and the palette will narrow down the list of available commands to "APS Design Automation: Update App Bundle" and "APS Design Automation: Update App Bundle Alias".
 Here's a couple of examples of commands you have at your disposal:

 • Create a new app bundle by right-clicking the "Owned App Bundles" node and choosing "Create App Bundle"